Corporate Solutions

 The portal tracks every card, triggers bulk renewal workflows, lets you approve in one click and issues a single consolidated invoice.

-View More
+View more

 ClientView's Corporate Portal lets administrators view all staff MSICs, set automated renewal reminders, perform in-house identity checks and lodge bulk applications with consolidated invoicing, dramatically cutting admin time and costs.

-View More
+View more

-ClientView and most issuing bodies do not produce sample cards for operational use
+ClientView and most issuing bodies do not produce sample cards for operational use.

 Details

-- They are strictly for demonstrations within internal systems or training sessions; they cannot be presented at security points because they are not recognised under the Regulations ' 2.2.2 of ClientView Plan?
+• They cannot be presented at security points because they are not recognised under the Regulations (see section 2.2.2 of the ClientView Plan).

 Volunteer marine rescue workers need MSICs if their duties require unmonitored access to maritime security zones at least once per year.
 Emergency response situations have special exemptions.

-View More
+View more

 Yes.

-View More
+View more

 You can assign and delegate multiple administrator roles within the portal, each with configurable permissions for application submission, verification, reporting and invoicing .